mabasset/ft_nm/README.md

 </p>

 ### 3. **Find the Symbol Table and String Table**
 Now we iterate through the section header array to find the symbol table.
-Symbols can be in one of two sections:
+Symbols can be in the section with sh_type:

 - **`SHT_SYMTAB`**: This is the primary symbol table, containing a comprehensive list of all symbols, including static variables and local functions.
 It is essential for linking.
-- **`SHT_DYNSYM`**: This is a smaller, specialized symbol table for dynamic linking.
-It only contains symbols that are visible outside the file, such as global functions or variables referenced by a shared library.

-When we find a section with type `SHT_SYMTAB` or `SHT_DYNSYM`, we have located a symbol table.
-From its header, we can find the array of symbols (`ElfN_Sym`):
+When we find a section with type `SHT_SYMTAB`, we have located the symbol table.
+From its header, we use the sh_offset to find the array of (`ElfN_Sym`):

 ```c
 ElfN_Sym *symtab = (ElfN_Sym *)(*file_content* + sections[i].sh_offset);